VCityTeam/UD-SV/Doc/Devel/Needs/Need003.md

 ### Notes:

-* Target audience : Experts in various fields, ranging from information technology to human sciences.
-Tools must be easy to use for non-technicians (focus needed on ergonomy).
 * Challenges : visual clarity (image (historical doc) + text (info) + 3d scene), user movement in 3d space + time, transition between free exploration and guided tour (access, exit, resume), display the historical uncertainty of the 3d reconstruction.
 * Ideas : display the past in grayscale (visual similarity with old photos ?)